truenas/documentation/content/SCALE/Apps/UsingApps.md

 Alternatively, you can use the network to copy directories and files to and from the pod using `k3s kubectl` commands.

 To copy from a pod in a specific container:
 `kubectl cp <file-spec-src> <file-spec-dest> -c <specific-container>`

-To copy a local file to the remote pod in namespace:
+To copy a local file to the remote pod:
 `kubectl cp /tmp/foo <some-namespace>/<some-pod>:/tmp/bar`

-To copy a remote pod file locally:
+To copy a remote pod file to the local system:
 `kubectl cp <some-namespace>/<some-pod>:/tmp/foo /tmp/bar`

 ## Deploying the Application